-A few notes about the actual cake that I landed up making for my version of a Hot Chocolate Cake –
+Here are a few notes about the cake that I landed up making for my version of a Hot Chocolate Cake:

-First of all the recipe makes three pretty decent sized layers, I landed up only using two because of how I decided to ice it, but by all means, if you feel like a three layered cake then go for it!
+1. First of all the recipe makes three pretty decent sized layers, I landed up only using two because of how I decided to ice it, but by all means, if you feel like a three-layered cake then go for it!
 The sponge itself came out nice and soft and really dark and tasty, which means this is the definitely one to keep.

 It may feel like there are a number of steps to this cake, but it really isn’t hard to make it just needs a bit more time than your average chocolate cake, but it’s totally worth the effort!

 Here are a couple of other recipes I’ve tried if you don’t feel like chocolate – Hidden heart cupcakes or Naked Cinnamon cake with Milktart Buttercream icing